Sijmen/temperature/readme.md

  * and DS18B20

 ##Usage
-edit `settings.json` to match your sensor id's and database settings.
+ Edit `settings.json` to match your sensor id's and database settings.
  `(sudo) python read.py`
  Then go to your local couchdb installation to `db/_design/temperature/index.html` or create your own rewrite rules.
 Rewrite your db to your db name to keep things working.